-It is relevant to take into consideration that the vacancies rate of the year is lower than the figures mentioned above as they only represent a snapshot of the open vacancies at 31/12/2014.
-The open vacancies are related to the normal turnover of staff (where is also included move to other agencies) and the difficulty to recruit seconded national experts (SNE) in operations due to unavailability of these professionals in Member States.
+Its relevant to take into consideration that the vacancies rate of the year is lower than the figures mentioned above as they only represent a snapshot of the open vacancies at 31/12/2013.
+The open vacancies are related to the normal turnover of staff (where is also included move to other agencies) and the difficulty to recruit seconded national experts (SNE).